Jacob-Lockwood/fixapl/README.md

 Functions can be passed to functions by using the `₀ subject` monadic modifier.
 The function which is modified enters the syntax position of a value.
 A function in the value position can be moved back to the function position with `₁ monad` or `₂ dyad`.

 Each line can either have an expression or a binding.
 A binding is a line of the form `Identifier ← Expr`, where everything after the arrow is parsed as one expression.
 Identifiers begin with an uppercase letter and afterwards can contain any latin letters or digits.
 The identifier can later be referenced to get its value or function.
-This can be used to define recursive functions by writing `←₁` or `←₂` (the subscripts format from `1` or `2`) to declare the function as monadic or dyadic.
+Bindings can be used to define recursive functions by writing `←₁` or `←₂` (the subscripts format from `1` or `2`) to declare the function as monadic or dyadic.
 Bindings are global.

 There are also local variables, which take the form `Var↤` which is parsed as a monadic function which takes a value and assigns it to `Var`.
 These variables are always in the value syntax position, not the function position.
 Assigning a variable defines it in the current scope (bindings and dfns introduce scopes).
 The scope can be accessed as a value with `§` for the current scope, `§1` for the enclosing scope, `§2` for the next one, etc. with `§∞` always giving the global scope.
 Variables in a scope can be accessed with `Scope.Var` (which can also be the right-side of an assignment).